 How can you do the same?
 By conducting market research.

-Not every startup is a good fit for an incubator.
+Only some startups are a good fit for an incubator.
 Fit depends on capital and physical needs, size, location, and how much equity you’re willing to give up.
 Regardless, for new startups, incubators are worth looking into.